overture-stack/website/markdown/documentation/guides/administration/introduction.md

 title: Administration Guides
 ---

-**This guide is for** anyone seeking guidance on configuring and using an Overture platform.
-We will walk you through the essential steps to configure your Overture environment effectively.
-By the end of this guide, you will have completed the necessary configurations and be well-equipped to manage your Overture platform.
+**These guides are for** anyone seeking information on configuring and using an Overture platform.
+We will walk you through the essential information for configuring your Overture platform.

 **You will need** docker installed.
 We recommend using Docker Desktop; for more information, visit [Dockers website](https://www.docker.com/products/docker-desktop/)